 In the production system, data will be inserted and deleted at a rate of about 100 rows per second by several concurrent processes.
 The simple solution (step 2) will visit three spots in three separate, well-buffered indexes which are each being updated by some (but not all) of the concurrent processes; the complex solution (step 3) would visit one spot in one very small index while it is constantly updated by every single concurrent process.

-The processes inserting and deleting the data will slow down because they will constantly be hitting “buffer busy waits” on the very small number of index blocks.
+The processes inserting and deleting the data will slow down because they will constantly be waiting on “buffer busy wait” on the very small number of index blocks.
 The process running the query will do a lot of work reading undo blocks to create read consistent copies of the blocks it needs to see.

-This is a classic example demonstrating the fact that when you try to minimise the work done by a query by concentrating the relevant data you are simultaneously focusing the contention between processes that create, modify and destroy that data.
+This is a classic example demonstrating the fact that when you try to minimise the work done by a query by concentrating the relevant data into a small area of the database you are simultaneously focusing and increasing the contention between processes that create, modify and destroy that data.